 - nonsteroidal anti-inflammatory drugs, such as aspirin, ibuprofen (Advil, Motrin), and naproxen (Aleve)

-A person should make their doctor aware of all health issues before using prednisone.
+A person needs to make their doctor aware of all health issues before using prednisone.
 This drug can worsen certain conditions, including diabetes and high blood pressure.

-A person should also let the doctor know if they may be pregnant, are trying to become pregnant, or have a history of allergic reactions to corticosteroids.
+People also need to let a doctor know if they may be pregnant, are trying to become pregnant, or have a history of allergic reactions to corticosteroids.

 Prednisone and other corticosteroids may work well for short periods to suppress symptoms, but they are not a viable long-term solution.
 For the maintenance of UC, doctors